 |Color||White with black/brown spots|

-Can you imagine hiking, jogging, skating, swimming or bicycle for two (!) hours a day after you come home from school or work?
+Can you imagine hiking, jogging, skating, swimming or cycling for two (!) hours a day after you come home from school or work?
 This dog's energy has no limits.
-And its highly intelligent, too.
+And it's highly intelligent, too.
 This is why exercise alone is not enough to keep that dog happy.
-To avoid behavious problems you should participate with your Dalmatian in agility, flyball or obedience.
+To avoid behaviour problems you should participate with your Dalmatian in agility, flyball or obedience.
 You have to come up with new challenges regularly.
 If it feels under-occupied and bored, it has a tendency to become a bit destructive.

-You can tell if a dog is a Dalmatian at the first glance because their coat a unique appearance.
+You can tell if a dog is a Dalmatian at first glance because their coat has a unique appearance.
 It is white and has black or brown spots everywhere.
 You might mistake it for a Great Dane with a harlequin coat.
-The Great Dane is slim and tall, too, but ist has floppy flews.
+The Great Dane is slim and tall, too, but it has floppy flews.

 By the way: At birth Dalmatians do not have a spotted coat.
 When they are born into the world, their coat is completely white.
 The first spots appear after about two weeks.
 After a year they have all of their spots, which barely change anymore.

 Dalmatians often suffer from congenital deafness due to their genetic predisposition.
 Its coat is easy to care for.